scottjrainey/cr-bot-sjr/README.md

 * `GCP_SA_KEY`\
   JSON key file for a Google Cloud Service Account with permissions to deploy to Cloud Run
 * `OPENAI_API_KEY`\
-  API key for OpenAI services used by LangChain for code review functionality ([Create an OpenAI api key][openai-api-key])
+  API key for OpenAI services used by LangChain for code review functionality ([Create an OpenAI api key][openai-api-key]). **Note:** The code can easily be adjusted to use any of the models LangChain supports
 * `PRIVATE_KEY`\
   The private key generated for your GitHub App during registration
 * `WEBHOOK_SECRET`\
   A secret token to validate webhook payloads from GitHub

 ### Google Cloud Run Setup

+Coming soon...

 ### First Deployment and Completing Setup